Terms & Conditions

 Unless exceptions apply, the User may be eligible to withdraw from the contract within the period specified below (generally 14 days), for any reason and without justification.
 Users can learn more about the withdrawal conditions within this section.

-Whom the right of withdrawal applies to
+To whom the right of withdrawal applies to

 Unless any applicable exception is mentioned below, Users who are European Consumers are granted a statutory cancellation right under EU rules, to withdraw from contracts entered into online (distance contracts) within the specified period applicable to their case, for any reason and without justification.
 Users that do not fit this qualification, cannot benefit from the rights described in this section.